yoosungkim/lab4/README.md

 1. Implement Points as structs, then 2DVectors as structs that have members of the Points type.
 2. Implement 2DVector addition and subtraction, returning a new 2DVector for the resultant.
-3. Implement a 2DVector intersection calculator.
+3. Implement a 2DVector intersection detector.